dojo/docs/dijit/form/ValidationTextBox.rst

 A ValidationTextBox is an <input>-like widget that checks to make sure the user's input is valid (according to a specified criterion).
 It flags invalid input by changing the box color, showing an icon, and displaying a tooltip detailing the error.

 Note that a ValidationTextBox by itself *will not* prevent invalid entries from submission.
-To ensure they're not, simply surround your form with a `dijit.form.Form <dijit.form.Form>`_ widget.
+To ensure they're not, simply surround your form with a `dijit.form.Form <dijit/form/Form>`_ widget.

 =====